Dtriantis/candidate-selection/README.md

 # Candidate Selection

-Jupyter notebook which contains exploratory data analysis

-The dataset contained in dataset.csv describes job applications.
-The Jupyter notebook objective is to make an exploratory data analysis and then predict the success or failure of an application.
+The Jupyter notebook objective is to make an exploratory data analysis and then predict the success or failure of job applicatations.

-The dataset (in French) has 11 columns :
+The dataset (in French) contained in dataset.csv describes job applications.
+It contains 11 columns :

 - date - date of application
 - age - age of the candidate